frc1675/brownbook/labs/methods-lab.md

     }
 }
 ```
-* Create a new folder called FunctionExercise in C:\dev that has a Main.java file.
+* Create a new folder called MethodExercise in C:\dev that has a Main.java file.
 * Copy the above code into that file and Run to see the output.
 * Modify the names and schools to match your group and add new code if needed for additional members.
-* Complete the function:
+* Complete the method:
    * ```void printNameAndSchool(String first, String last, String school)``` that returns nothing (```void```)
    * It should print the statement "**first** **last** goes to **school**" where first, last and school are the values of the input variables.
-* Update your main method to call the function instead of printing each statement itself.
+* Update your main method to call ```printNameAndSchool()``` instead of printing each statement itself.
    * Hint: When complete your ```main()``` method should have only as many lines of code as you have members in your group.
    * Check with a mentor when complete to see if you can simplify your code even more.
+   * The program should still generate the same print statements when run.